danilodioliveira/danilodioliveira/README.md

 - Machine Learning Bootcamp - IGTI

 In the year 2021 I intend to complete:
-- Big Data, Data Science and ML course with Google Cloud Platform and Big Query - Data Science Academy
+- Big Data, Data Science and ML with Google Cloud Platform and Big Query - Data Science Academy
 - MBA in Big Data - at FIAP with completion scheduled for 03/2022.

 In addition, I am also part of the Meigaron´s DS Community, a place where we solve real business case projects every month.